Piparo

 During the early twentieth century, Piparo was an important cocoa bean producer.

 The small village is mainly inhabited by people of African and Indian descent.
 There is a mandir, two mosques, and three churches.

-Since the eruption in 1997, an alternate road to the village has been established through the village of Guaracara or a detour around the volcanic site through Panchoo trace.
+Since the eruption in 1997, an alternative road to the village has been established through the village of Guaracara or a detour around the volcanic site through Panchoo trace.